 The Oide Wiesn, also known as the "Old Oktoberfest," is a special section within the larger Oktoberfest festival grounds.
 It offers a nostalgic and traditional experience, featuring historic rides, attractions, and beer tents that showcase Bavarian culture from past eras.
 Visitors to the Oide Wiesn can enjoy classic carnival rides, traditional music, historical exhibits, and a more intimate atmosphere compared to the main Oktoberfest grounds.
 As previously mentioned, there is an admission fee of €4 to enter the Oide Wiesn area.

-And yes, the rumors are true - the beer tents go WILD when "Sweet Caroline" plays.
+And yes, the rumors are true, the beer tents go WILD when "Sweet Caroline" plays.
 No matter the beer tent or the time of day!

 Keep in mind that a reservation is for an entire table, which seats between 8-10 people.
 If you are not traveling with a group that size, you can still get seats at a table without a reservation, especially if you are attending Oktoberfest on a weekday or in the morning/early afternoon.
 All beer tents hold tables for walk-ins, just be prepared to get cozy with strangers.
-There are outdoor areas at each of the beer tents too, so that is another feasible option if you cannot find a seat inside of the beer tents.
+There are outdoor areas at each of the beer tents too, so that is another option if you cannot find a seat inside of the beer tents.
 You do have to have a seat in order to be served.
 (The exception to this rule is the Hofbräu-Festzelt tent which has an area with high-top tables and plenty of standing room where you can get beer without a seat.)

 If you are looking to attend on the weekend or in the evening, and would feel more comfortable securing a reservation in advance, check out some of the Oktoberfest tours via GetYourGuide as these come with a reservation but are available for individuals.